- ASP.NET Tutorial

 Metadata is the binary information describing the program, which is either stored in a portable executable file (PE) or in the memory.
-Assembly is a logical unit consisting of the assembly manifest, type metadata, IL code and set of resources like image files etc.
+Assembly is a logical unit consisting of the assembly manifest, type metadata, IL code, and a set of resources like image files.

 It is the technology used for working with data and databases.
-It provides accesses to data sources like SQL server, OLE DB, XML etc. The ADO.Net allows connection to data sources for retrieving, manipulating and updating data.
+It provides access to data sources like SQL server, OLE DB, XML etc. The ADO.NET allows connection to data sources for retrieving, manipulating, and updating data.

-It is the technology used for building and running connected systems.
+It is the technology used for building and executing connected systems.

-It provides safety of accessing resources and sharing personal information on the internet.
+It provides safety for accessing resources and sharing personal information on the internet.

 It imparts data querying capabilities to .Net languages using a syntax which is similar to the tradition query language SQL.